 (k) At least 30 days prior to the publication of a notice in the Federal Register at least annually regarding the routine use of the records contained in the Inter-American Foundation system or systems of records including the categories of users and the purpose of such use, pursuant to paragraph (d)(4) of this section, the Inter-American Foundation will also:

 (1) Publish a notice in the Federal Register of any new use or intended use of the information in the system or systems; and

 (2) Provide an opportunity for interested persons to submit written data, views, or arguments to the Inter-American Foundation.

 Contingency Plan For Shutdown Of Agency Operations Upon Failure Of Congress To Enact Appropriations

-This directive establishes the Inter-American Foundation’s (IAF) procedures for closing the agency in the event that the Foundation’s regular annual appropriation or a continuing resolution is not enacted by the beginning of a fiscal year.
+This directive establishes the Inter-American Foundation’s (IAF) procedures for closing the agency temporarily in the event of a lapse in federal appropriations.

 The provisions of this directive are applicable to all Foundation organizational elements.

 - Memorandum for Heads of Executive Agencies M-18-05

 - Office of Management and Budget Bulletin No. 80-14

 - Office of Management and Budget Bulletin No. 80-14, Supplement 1